deatil/larke-auth/README.md

 php artisan vendor:publish --tag=larke-auth-config
 ```

-This will create a new model config file named `config/larkeauth-rbac-model.conf` and a new larkeauth config file named `config/larkeauth.php`.
+This will create a new model config file named `config/larkeauth-rbac-model.conf.bak` and a new larkeauth config file named `config/larkeauth.php.bak`.

+You need copy the file `config/larkeauth-rbac-model.conf.larkeauth` to file `config/larkeauth-rbac-model.conf`

+and copy the file `config/larkeauth.php.larkeauth` to file `config/larkeauth.php`

 To install auth: